 Ipswich General Cemetery is a monumental cemetery with historical significance.
 Only existing reservations or in some cases a family grave can be used.
-Columbarium niches are available for memorialisation of cremated remains.
-Ashes can also be inurned into family graves.
+Columbarium niches are available for memorialisation of cremated remains and ashes can also be inurned in family graves.

-It has been said that a Cemetery is the story of a town written in stone.
-In Ipswich Cemetery some headstones record major events such as mine disasters, floods, and war, while others relate the history of their family.
+- It has been said that a Cemetery is the story of a town written in stone.
+In Ipswich Cemetery some headstones record major events such as mine disasters, floods, and war, while others relate the history of families.

 Ipswich General Cemetery